Kiszer/NeoWs-API/README.md

 npm install

 You will also need to create a .env file to store your API key.
-Inside the .env file create a variable named NEOWS_API_KEY and put your NASA API key in here.
+Inside the .env file create a variable named NEOWS_API_KEY set it to your own NASA API key.

-Example (do not include the brackets in your .env file):
+#### Example (do not include the brackets in your .env file):

 NEOWS_API_KEY={YOUR API KEY HERE}